If you cannot find a solution to the issue you are having, please contact us at: email@example.com

-Drone won't take off
+Drone does not take off

-Before creating a mission or opening an existing one, make sure the drone is connected to the app.
-The connection status is shown on the main screen:
+Before creating a mission or opening an existing one, make sure the drone is connected to the app, the connection status is shown on the main screen.

 Troubleshoot Android connection issues

-1. Restart the system
+1. Reboot the system:

-3. Faulty SD card
+3. Corrupted SD card.

 Drone shakes while flying